-Patti Muldoon became president in 2018 as a new board member.
-This year she also officially became a death doula after helping family and friends through the dying process.
-Patti joined FCAEM in 2006.
+Patti Muldoon became president in 2018 after having been a member for a dozen years.
+She also trained as a death doula after helping family and friends through the dying process.
 “My interest in the end of life journey began with my father’s death 25 years ago.
 As my family vigiled during his last days, we took turns painting stories of his life on a cardboard coffin my siblings finagled from a funeral director.
 My eldest brother told the stories shown on the coffin as our dad’s eulogy.
 Six months later when that brother suddenly died, we again had an Irish wake at home.
 Old and new traditions merged to fit my family’s needs.
 I think everyone should be able to shape their own funerals as they want and can afford.”

 Paula ChasanMembership Secretary